-- A live presentation related to issues of sexual violence and Title IX
+- A live presentation related to issues of Title IX – sexual harassment and sexual assault

-If a student objects to attending the full health and wellness on the grounds of personal or religious reasons, reasonable accommodations for fulfilling the live requirement can be made by contacting the New Student & Transition Programs Office.
+If a student objects to attending the full live Title IX presentation on the grounds of personal or religious reasons, reasonable accommodations for fulfilling the live requirement can be made by contacting the Title IX Office.

 State, Federal and University Codes Pertaining to Prevention and Education for Sexual Assault, Domestic Violence, Dating Violence, Stalking, and Harassment

 - Department of Justice/Office on Violence Against Women Act – FY 2007 Campus Program Solicitation

 UCLA’s Student Conduct Code sections 102.8 – 102.10